Interdisciplinary Studies Academic Handbook

 Please note that Continuing Education courses and Apprenticeship programs may have different start dates and exam dates for courses.

-It is strongly recommended that students consult their program coordinator/academic advisor prior to dropping a course.
-Adding and dropping courses can affect tuition fees and OSAP eligibility.
+It is strongly recommended that students consult with the Program Coordinator prior to dropping a course.

 Credit Transfer, Pathways & PLAR